Blendify/blender-manual/blender_docs/manual/render/blender_render/settings/antialiasing.rst

 Anti-Aliasing (check box)
    Enables oversampling.

+Samples
+   The number of samples per pixel.
+Higher value produces better edges, but slows down the rendering.

    5, 8, 11, 16
-   The number of samples to use.
-The values 5, 8, 11, 16 are preset numbers in specific sample patterns;
-   a higher value produces better edges, but slows down the rendering.

 By default, we use in Blender a fixed "Distributed Jitter" table.
 The samples within a pixel are distributed and jittered in a way that guarantees two characteristics: